MONETARY TRANSFERS AND ACCOMPANYING MEASURES

 Work with high intensity of labor

-This sub-component aims to provide direct income support to poor and vulnerable households through the participation of one of their adult members in labor-intensive public works.
+This sub-component aims to provide direct income support for poor and vulnerable households through the participation of one of their adult members in labor-intensive public works.

 Income Generating Activities (AGR)

-This sub-component aims to make the poor and vulnerable households benefiting from the program MT more productive.
+This sub-component aims to make poor and vulnerable households who benefit from the program’s TMs more productive.

-On the FA2 financing, 22,000 women and young people from former TM beneficiary households will be selected and grouped according to the EPC (Saving for Change) approach.
-These households will come from the first 100 communes of intervention of the Program.
+With FA2 funding, 19,453 women and young people from former households benefiting from TM will be selected and grouped according to the EPC (Saving for Change) approach.
+These households, which will come from the first 100 intervention communes of the Program, will receive a subsidy of FCFA 180,000.

-Of these 22,000 beneficiary households, 2547 young people will be selected from poor households in Koro, Bankass, Youwarou and 1000 in the Konna Commune to benefit from this support in AGR.
-This initiative in the AGR region will be the core activity of the “Youth Employment” project whose main objective is to promote the employability of young people, strengthen the main productive sectors and fight against the recruitment of young unemployed by groups. armed.
+In the Mopti region, 3,547 young people will be chosen from poor households in the circles of Koro, Bankass, Youwarou and central Mopti (Konna) to benefit from this IGA support.
+Our objective through this “Youth Employment” intervention is to promote the employability of young people, to strengthen the main productive sectors and to fight against the recruitment of unemployed young people by armed groups.